Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between

 Visual classification tasks -- including detection, localization, categorization, and recognition of general object classes in images and video -- are challenging because of large in-class variability.
-For instance, the class ``chair'', defined as ``something you can sit on'' (presumably man-made), comprises a diversity of shapes, sizes and materials that exhibit a wide variety of correlates in the images (Figure \ref{fig-chairs}).
+For instance, the class ``chair'', defined as ``something you can sit on'' (presumably man-made), comprises a diversity of shapes, sizes and materials that result in a wide variety of images (Figure \ref{fig-chairs}).

 Even if one sets aside within-class variability and considers the detection, localization or recognition of an individual object (\eg {\em this} chair) from a field of alternate hypotheses (\eg other chairs), the data still exhibits large variability due to {\em nuisance factors} \marginpar{ \sc nuisance} such as viewpoint, illumination, occlusion, etc., that have little to do with the identity of the object (Figure \ref{fig-scene}). \cut{ The class variability and variability due to nuisance factors in the data often make class-conditional densities overlap.}